RioFairhall/collection_datatype--Learn_Python_with_Practical_approach/README.md

 # python_concept
-Clear your Pyhton Fundament or basic doubts
+Clear your Pyhton Fundamentals or basic doubts

 # Content Update
 1. Added "Let's learn about Dictionary in Python | Practical"  [08-Feb-2024]